fredmorcos/transactions-engine/README.md

 ## Assumptions

-### Withdrawals from non-existing Accounts
+### Non-deposit operations on non-existing Accounts

-The assumption is that - along with most other cases - such a transaction should be silently ignored (and perhaps print out a warning message).
-That is as opposed to creating an account with a negative balance.
+The assumption is that - along with most other cases - such transactions should be silently ignored (and perhaps print out a warning message).
+That is as opposed to e.g. creating an account with a negative balance in the case of a withdrawal on a non-existing account.

 ## Known shortcomings